-Generated tokens and other credentials not intended for handling by end-users MUST be constructed from a cryptographically strong random or pseudo-random number sequence ([RFC1750]) generated by the authorization server.
-The probability of any two values being identical MUST be less than or equal to 2^(-128) and SHOULD be less than or equal to 2^(-160).
+The probability of an attacker guessing generated tokens (and other credentials not intended for handling by end-users) MUST be less than or equal to 2^{-128} and SHOULD be less than or equal to 2^{-160} .

 The authorization server MUST utilize other means to protect credentials intended for enduser usage.